Rhotic consonant: Turkish

 In Istanbul Turkish, /r/ is always pronounced except in colloquial speech for the present continuous tense suffix yor as in gidiyor ('going') or yazıyordum ('I was writing') and bir ('one') when used as an adjective/quantifier (but not other numbers containing this word, such as on bir ('eleven')).
 In these cases, the preceding vowel is not lengthened.
 The unfavorability of dropping /r/ can be explained with minimal pairs, such as çaldı ('stole') versus çaldır (imperative 'ring').

 In some parts of Turkey, like Kastamonu, the syllable-final /r/ is almost never pronounced: gidiya instead of gidiyor ("she/he is going") and gide instead of gider ("she/he goes").
 In gide, the preceding e is lengthened and pronounced somewhat between e and a.

 Chinese

-Northern Chinese accents, centered around Beijing, are well-known as having erhua which can be translated as "R-talk".
+Northern Chinese accents, centered around Beijing, are well known as having erhua which can be translated as "R-change".
 This normally happens at ends of words, particularly ones that end in an -n/-ng sound.
 So a southern Chinese might say yī diǎn (一点) ("a little bit") but a Beijinger would say it more like [(j)i tʲɚ] which in Pinyin is sometimes rendered yī diǎnr to show if the word can be rhotacized.
 The final "R" sound is strongly pronounced, not unlike Irish or American accents.